A Complete Guide to Electric Car Maintenance

 The air conditioning desiccant will need to be replaced.

 Remember, even with regular servicing it still doesn’t guarantee that your EV won’t develop faults and have to be looked at by a professional.
-While EVs have advanced technology and less mechanical components (and therefore fewer parts that can potentially go wrong) they’re not immune to issues.
+While EVs have advanced technology and fewer mechanical components (and therefore fewer parts that can potentially go wrong) they’re not immune to issues.

 Do electric cars need more or less maintenance than other cars?